KaniuBillows/seasearch-docs/manual/api/search_document.md

 {"query": {"bool": {"should": [{"match": {"filename": {"query": "数据库", "minimum_should_match": "-25%"}}}, {"match": {"filename.ngram": {"query": "数据库", "minimum_should_match": "80
 ```

-### Unified-Search
+### Unified Search
-The original search API (/es/_search) already supports searching a single index or multiple indexes.
-In Elasticsearch, the [search-type parameter](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/search-search.html#search-type) controls whether the results from multiple indexes are scored uniformly.

-We simplified this by using a unified scoring mechanism for all results and we provide the Unified-Search API.
-The difference with our unified_search API is that ES API only has one query object, so it doesn't support using different filters for different indexes.

-This API is meaningful only in this scenario: when searching the same query across multiple indexes.
+When you search multiple indexes with the same query, the "/es/_search" and "/es/_msearch" APIs will calculate scores for each indexes separately.
+This means you cannot simply sort the results from multiple indexes by relevance.
+This is inconvenient in some use cases.
 For example, in Seafile, we create an index for each library.
-When globally searching across all accessible libraries, using this API ensures consistent scoring across different repositories, providing more accurate search results.
+When we search a query for all accessible libraries, it's necesary to sort all results from all libraries based on unified scores.

+To support such scenarios, we provide a unified search API.
+Please note that the query for each index should be the same except for [filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html#filter-context).

 ```
 [POST] /api/unified_search